Eye-popping 6,000 false lashes seized at New Orleans airport - News Break

 Eye-popping 6,000 false lashes seized at New Orleans airport

-NEW ORLEANS (AP)— Three thousand pairs of false eyelashes were seized by U.S. Customs and Border Protection agents after they were found to be illegally imported from China to New Orleans.
+NEW ORLEANS — (AP) — Three thousand pairs of false eyelashes have been seized by U.S. Customs and Border Protection agents after officials determined they were illegally imported from China to New Orleans.

-The lashes grabbed on Tuesday at Louis Armstrong New Orleans International Airport were on their way to a local beauty supply store according to officials.

-The falsies were not approved by the federal Food and Drug Administration and were not labeled with the distributor’s name or the manufacturer’s name.
-This means there is no way to tell if the eyelashes have been exposed to diseases or if they were stored properly, away from insects.

 “There’s no telling what’s on these eyelashes,” he said.